 If there are no card inside the wallet with postal addresses, but have credit or debit cards, you can contact the bank with the card information and they might be able to track down the owner using their card information stored in bank system.

-#3 Drop the wallet inside a post box
+#3 Drop the wallet inside a mail box

-You can drop the wallet inside a post box (ensure it belongs to a national post service like USPS for the USA).
+You can drop the wallet you found inside a mail box.
 They will take care of it and will ship it for free to the right owner.

 As discussed above, in case there is no valid ID or address inside the wallet, you can use this method to find the contact info of the owner.